return-STEM/programming-guides/guide/introcpp/consoleio.md

 int age;
 cin >> age;
 ```
 When using cin, the user will be prompted to give input on the console.
-You may type anything into it, and submit your input by pressing ENTER or RETURN.
+You may type anything into it, and submit your input by pressing `Enter` or `Return`.

 Consider the following code: